-The aim of this page is to give a brief introduction to the human visual system, and to briefly explain why we move our eyes and it's relevance to eye tracking.
+The aim of this article is to give a brief introduction to the human visual system, and to briefly explain why we move our eyes and its relevance to eye tracking.

 Eye movements have 3 main functions which are considered important when we process visual information:

 Van Essen, D.C. & Anderson, C.H.
 1995.
 Information Processing Strategies and Pathways in the Primate Visual System.
 In: An Introduction to Neural and Electronic Networks, 2nd ed., 1995, Academic Press, Zornetzer et al., eds., pp. 45-76.